-Summary of Current Use Tax Programs Program Farmland Program (Tax Bulletin #20) Open Space Program (Tax Bulletin #21) Tree Growth Program (Tax Bulletin #19) Types of Land Mixed - annual and Undeveloped acres - open Forested land used primarily Cover perennial crops, pasture, and/or wooded land that is not for the growing of trees used orchards, blueberries, intended to be developed for to produce commercial fores wetlands, woodland and commercial or residential products. wasteland. purposes.
-Length of Time Permanent: May be withdrawn with payment of a penalty; must be withdrawn if used for non-conforming purposes.
-Enrollment Voluntary enrollment by Voluntary enrollment by landowner.
+Summary of Cu irrent Use Tax Programs Program Farmland Program (Tax Bulletin #20) Open Space Program (Tax Bulletin #21) Tree Growth Program (Tax Bulletin #19) Types of Land Cover Mixed - annual and perennial crops, pasture, orchards, blueberries, wetlands, woodland and wasteland.
+Undeveloped acres - open and/or wooded land that is not intended to be developed for commercial or residential purposes.
+Forested land used primarily for the growing of trees used to produce commercial forest products.
+Length of Time Permanent: May be withdrawn with nayment of a penalty: must be withdrawn if used Enrollment Voluntary enrollment by Voluntary enrollment by landowner.
 The Town sets the valuation based upon comparable sales statutorily prescribed percentage reduction from full value.
 Voluntary enrollment by landowner.
 The State tax Assessor determines the 100% valuation per acre for softwood, hardwood, and mixed wood cover types by region each year.
 Areas within a parcel other than classified forest acres must be valued on a fair market value basis.
 Tax Implications Landowner's proportionate tax burden is reduced.
-Municipal Benefit Avoids costs associated with development; state subsidies are positively impacted.
+Municipal Benefit Avoids costs associated ware positively impacted.
 Avoids costs associated with development; state subsidies are positively impacted; direct subsidy available from the State.
 Parcel Size 5 contiguous acre minimum.
 5 contiguous acre minimum.
 5 contiguous acre minimum.
-Landowner Requirements of the parcel & gross income report must be given to the assessor by April 1.
+Landowner Requirements Application, detailed map of the parcel & gross income report must be given to the assessor by April 1.
 Must report annual gross income of \$2,000 in 1 of 2, or 3 of 5 years preceding application.
-An accounting of the value of commodities produced and sold or for consumed by ' - Must have written Forest Management and Harvest Plan prepared/approved by a Maine Licensed Forester.
+An accounting of the value of commodities produced and sold or for consumed by farm household.
+1 Must have written Forest Management and Harvest Plan prepared/approved by a Maine Licensed Forester.
 Landowner must follow the recommendations in the Plan, update the Plan at least once every 10 years, and is required to re- certify compliance with the plan to the assessing jurisdiction every 10 years.
-Must inform farm household.
-If 2-year Provisional assessor of any changes in the use of the parcel.
+Must inform Course Mains D If 2-year Provisional assessor of any changes in the use of the parcel.